 The Elemental Diet formulas on the general market are loaded with ingredients we don’t really want to put in our bodies.
 To avoid these ingredients a homemade formula can be designed with amino acid formulas and a good source of fat like medium chain triglycerides.
 I think it’s best to leave out any sweetener, especially if you have Candida in addition to SIBO.

-However, like treatment with antimicrobials, overgrowth typically returns when one returns to eating normal.
+However, like treatment with antimicrobials, overgrowth typically returns when one returns to eating normally.
 So, treatment with other methods must be ongoing.

 Probiotics and SIBO